ajbc/tmv/Readme.txt

 DESCRIPTION

 This code uses the Django web framework [https://www.djangoproject.com], which will need to be installed.
+On Unix systems, this can be done with:

+    sudo pip install Django

 The BasicBrowser is an interface that lazily generates pages to display the results of a topic model.
 Since each page querys the database, the